Samay-Taksande/Project2/README.md

 # Project 2

-my name is samay and i am try to larn git and github
+my name is samay and i am try to lern git and github